Christmas 2018 supermarket opening times for Tesco, Asda, M&S and more

 Aldi:

 Looking for Aldi opening hours and closing times this Christmas?
-The supermarket will be closing all stores on three days over the festive season, so don't miss out!
+Don't miss out...

 Christmas Eve: Aldi stores will be open 8am-6pm.